Skip to content

 bash

-Bundle these changes into small, reviewable commits before enabling stricter CI enforcement.
+Bundle auto-fixed changes into small, reviewable commits before enabling stricter CI gates.

 1. Structural guardrails (design-system/import-path, design-system/component-prefix)